bread-man88/blog/_posts/2025-03-14-simple-nvim-config.md

 ## This is not the end

 I am under no illusion that this is the perfect config, or that your workflow couldn't be improved by a few extra plugins.
 My personal config is ~100 lines where I have some additional keymaps set up, a few of the default vim options changed and a couple more plugins installed.
 The point here is to show how powerful Neovim can be out of the box.
-This is a very functional setup that you can be easily build upon.
+This is a very functional setup that you can easily build upon.
 It doesn't require 15 files and 40 plugins to set up a great dev environment -- the base editor is pretty damn good.

 Happy vimming!